arathald/MultiLauncher/README.md

 * **arguments**: Any arguments you want passed in to the target in `path`
 * **startIn**: The folder to start the target in.
 Usually the same folder the file in `path` is in.
 * **requiresAdmin**: If set to true, MultiLauncher will begin this program as admin.
 If you launch MultiLauncher as a normal user (recommended), this will cause a UAT prompt each time it starts the target application.
-* **keepAlive**: If set to true and the target application exits in any way other than closing it through MultiLauncher, MultiLauncher will automatically start it back up again.
+* **keepAlive**: *!experimental!* If set to true and the target application exits in any way other than closing it through MultiLauncher, MultiLauncher will automatically start it back up again.
 Note that this includes if you close the target application manually. *Please be careful with this feature as MultiLauncher cannot properly detect all processes in some applications which can lead it to continue spawning new copies of them.
 See Known Issues below.*
 * **autoStart**: Start the target application immediately when MultiLauncher starts.
 ### Interface
 Click the Start button to start an application, and the Close button to close it.
 There's an Indicator to the left of each application name with the following meanings: